dweekly/docs/pages/deep-linked-ads/dynamic-product-feeds.md

 - First, understand what the [intended behavior](/links/integrate/#default-link-behavior) of your link should be.
 - Links created by the Deep Linked Feeds tool currently fall back to the Web URL you originally specified in the `link` column by default.
 You can override this behavior by including a column called `branch_query_params` and including `$fallback_method=app_wide` as the value for every row.
 This will make each link fall back to the platform fallback you have specified in your [Link Settings](https://dashboard.branch.io/link-settings), which is usually the App Store.
-- Facebook requires certain ["applink treatment"](https://developers.facebook.com/docs/marketing-api/dynamic-product-ads/mobile-app-events#deeplinksetup) values to be present to change fallback behavior.
+- Facebook requires certain [<notranslate>"applink treatment"</notranslate>](https://developers.facebook.com/docs/marketing-api/dynamic-product-ads/mobile-app-events#deeplinksetup) values to be present to change fallback behavior.
 We're working on adding these to our interface, but for the moment, include them in your feed source.

 ### Deep links aren't working